Research Methodology: ART OF WRITING A RESEARCH PAPER AND THESIS

 {\emph{Every research investigation is carried out with certain objectives}}.
 The outcome of a research work may add new information to a theory or may have technological applications.
 Sometimes the researcher may not be aware of the theoretical development on practical applications.
 His research results may be useful to another research problem.
 Some other researchers may be working or planning to work on the same or similar type of research work.
 Several researchers doing same research work is a waste of time unless the solution of the problem is needed very urgently and is of great use.
 Repetition of a work should be avoided by the research community as much as possible.
-Unless a researcher reports his work to the world, the correctness, validity and originality of the work is under a question mark.
+Unless a researcher reports his work to the world, the {\emph{correctness, validity and originality}} of the work is under a question mark.
 The outcome of a research work will become known to the scientific community only through publications.
-In view of these, it is important to report a work in an appropriate journal or magazine and in scientific meetings like conferences, seminars and symposia.
+G.~Madhavan writes {\emph{a piece of research not published is as good as not carried out}}.
+10pt In view of the above, it is important to report a work in an appropriate journal or magazine and in scientific meetings like conferences, seminars and symposia.
 Identify possible publications of your research findings after making a considerable progress on a research problem.
 Don't be confined with a mere Ph.D. degree.